 Criteria Final selection will be based on academic excellence.

-Candidates are required to submit a copy of their research abstracts.
+Application Instructions Candidates are required to submit a copy of their research abstracts with their application.

-Note Selection of the recipient will be made by the Dean of Graduate Studies.
-Recipients of these awards are ineligible for receipt of the Northwood Legacy Endowed Scholarships and Bursaries and vice versa.
+Note Selection of the recipients will be made by a committee chaired by the Dean of Graduate Studies.
+Recipients of these awards are ineligible for receipt of the Canfor Annual Scholarships and Bursaries and vice versa.